exoplatform/exo-documentation/docs/PersonalApplications.rst

 Introduction to your own Activity Stream page.

+:ref:`Managing your favourite applications <Managing-Fav-Apps>`

+Introduction to your favourite applications drawer.

 :ref:`Managing your connections <Managing-Connections>`

 How to view profiles of your contacts, to send/revoke a connection request, to accept/deny connection requests and to disconnect from your contacts.